jmvldz/engine-builder/README.md

 Edit the configuration file to set your:
 - Anthropic API key (a single top-level key for all LLM operations)
-- Path to your codebase
 - Custom problem statement
 - Model configurations for each step (relevance, ranking, dockerfile, scripts)
+- Path to your codebase (optional, defaults to current directory)

 ### Configuration Structure